Divorce, Remarriage, and Children

 "Who do I belong to?"

-They may feel they must:
+They may feel pressure to:

-• Choose one parent
+• choose one parent

-• Reject the other
+• reject the other

-• Align with one side
+• align with one side of the conflict

 Remarriage and Systemic Complexity

-Remarriage introduces additional layers:
+Remarriage introduces additional layers to the family system.

-• New partners
+• new partners

-• Step-siblings
+• step-parents

-Children may wonder:
+Children may begin asking:

 • Where do I fit now?